This article is also published on Surviving My Past

-Among the trauma symptoms depicted in Repulsion are the loss of time
+Among the trauma symptoms depicted in Repulsion is loss of time

 which begins almost as soon as Carol is alone.

-We also see her increased sense of disconnection from the people around her.
+We see her increased sense of disconnection from her environment.

-Later, as her paranoia and hype-vigilance escalates Carol re-lives her assault.
+Later, as her paranoia and hyper-vigilance escalates Carol re-lives her assault.

 By the end of the week Carol is lost to herself and the film closes with a snapshot of Carol as a child, gazing angrily at her Father.